Skip to footer content

 string cellValue = sheet["A1"].StringValue;

-// Iterate through rows
+// Iterate through all rows and cells

 foreach (var row in sheet.Rows)